awesome-inc/FontAwesome.Sharp/README.md

 	- MVVM with Icon enum (smaller memory footprint on the viewmodel than Image) and
 	- more markup extensions to keep the Xaml compact.

 Another reason this project exists, is we started this about a year ago and recently (March 2015) decided to go open source.
 Then we found the excellent implementation of [charri/Font-Awesome-WPF](https://github.com/charri/Font-Awesome-WPF).
-Maybe we are going to contribute there.
+For now, we renamed the project to `FontAwesome.Sharp` to avoid conflicts in the NuGet gallery.
+On the short-term, maybe we are going to contribute to `charri/Font-Awesome-WPF`.